 - What might be fine for younger patients could affect the elderly differently: they might hallucinate and become psychotic

 - Older adults are often excluded from studies

-- Much of our data is from younger, healthier people
+- Much data is from younger, healthier people

-- We don’t know how repeated doses affect an older adult: 1 dose is easier to eliminate than 10, or 15, or multiple weeks’ worth
+- How do repeat doses affect an older adult?
+1 dose is easier to eliminate than 10, or 15, or multiple weeks’ worth